ShrreyaSingh/riscv-isac/docs/source/cgf.rst

 * **csr_comb**
     *This node is optional.*

-    This node describes the *CSRs value combination coverpoints* for the covergroup.
-The values stored in the CSRs in CSR's register file are available for use to describe the coverpoints.
-All the *Machine level* and *Supervisor level* CSRs are evaluated in the coverpoints.
-If for a particular covergroup, the opcode node is present, then the CSR coverpoints are updated only if the opcode matches.
-If the opcode node isn't present in a covergroup, then it's updated for all the coverpoints in that covergroup.
+    This node describes the *CSRs value combination coverpoints* for a covergroup.
+ISAC maintains a copy of the architectural csrs, which thereby allows the user to describe the coverpoints based on csrs and their values.
+All the *Machine level* and *Supervisor level* CSRs are currently supported.
+If for a particular covergroup, the opcode node is present/not-empty, then the CSR coverpoints are evaluated and updated only for instructions in the log whose opcode matches.
+If however, the opcode node is not-present/empty in a covergroup, then the csrs coverpoints are evaluated and updated for any event/instruction.

         * **csrcomb-str**
             This string is interpreted as a valid python statement/expression which evaluates to a Boolean value.
 The variables available for use in the expression are as follows:

                 * ``csr_name`` : The value (as of the end of previous instruction) in the CSR whose name is specified by csr_name.

+                * ``xlen`` : The length of the regsiters in the machine.

             Along with the above mentioned variable any valid python comparison operators can be used.
 An example coverpoint is elaborated below.

+            .. note:: The csr coverage reporting is accurate only if a change in the csr is captured in the log.

+            .. tip:: Bit masks and shifts can be used to access the subfields in the csrs.

             **Examples**